 Work on your big picture.
 From there, break it down and based on those goals and ask yourself how you get there.
 It may require your letting go of that full-time job and taking on several part-time jobs to accommodate this new career transition.

 As always, it’s your business and you should run it however you'd like.
 Maybe being a personal chef is just a job for you or even a side job.
 It doesn’t have to be a career.
-When I entered this business, I anticipated it being a career, so I started off my setting my schedule up this particular way.

 Best Wishes & Much Success to You, Virginia Stockwell